The definite article in Romanian is

 article "le"

-is added at the end of the word, after the plural ending.
+is added to the end of the word, after the plural ending.

 Fetele